Purpose now email book

 Brands that give people a place to belong have the ultimate competitive edge.

 And that’s why online communities are so powerful.
-McKinsey even identified a community flywheel as the ultimate emerging business model for the 2020s.
-They recognized that when brands build community, they create a self-perpetuating flywheel where members keep coming back and keep engaging, and where selling becomes effortless.
+McKinsey even identified a community flywheel as the best business model for the 2020s.
+When brands build community, it’s a flywheel.
+Members keep coming back and keep engaging, and selling becomes effortless.

 Here are some examples from Mighty: